-Our school works with key local partners to promote the welfare of children and protect them from harm.
-This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans which provide additional support (through a 'child in need' or a 'child protection' plan).
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability, without further exploration - That they may be more prone to peer group isolation than others - The potential to be disproportionally impacted by things like bullying, without outwardly showing signs - Communication difficulties in overcoming these barriers 6.
+Procedures Our school works with key local partners to promote the welfare of children and protect them from harm.
+This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans which provide additional support (through a Child in Need or a Child Protection plan).
 All staff members have a duty to identify and respond to suspected / actual abuse or disclosures of abuse.
 Any member of staff, volunteer or visitor to the school who receives a disclosure or allegation of abuse, or suspects that abuse may have occurred must report it immediately to the designated safeguarding lead (or, in their absence, the deputy designated safeguarding lead).

-All action is taken in accordance with the following guidance;
+All action is taken in accordance with the following guidance:

-- Essex Safeguarding Children Board guidelines the SET (Southend, Essex and Thurrock) Child Protection Procedures (ESCB, 2019) - Essex Effective Support - Keeping Children Safe in Education (DfE, 2019) - Working Together to Safeguard Children (DfE, 2018) - 'Effective Support for Children and Families in Essex' (ESCB, 2017) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)

-Any staff member or visitor to the school must refer any concerns to the designated safeguarding lead or deputy designated safeguarding lead.
+- Essex Safeguarding Children Board guidelines the SET (Southend, Essex and Thurrock) Child Protection Procedures (ESCB, 2019) - Essex Effective Support - Keeping Children Safe in Education (DfE, 2021) - Working Together to Safeguard Children (DfE, 2018) - 'Effective Support for Children and Families in Essex' (ESCB) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015) Any staff member or visitor to the school must refer any concerns to the designated safeguarding lead or deputy designated safeguarding lead.
 Where there is risk of immediate harm, concerns will be referred by telephone to the Children and Families Hub and / or the Police.
-Less urgent concerns or requests for support will be sent to the Children and Families Hub via the Essex Effective Support portal.
+Less urgent concerns or requests for support will be sent to the Children and Families Hub via Essex Effective Support.
 The school may also seek advice from Social Care or another appropriate agency about a concern, if we are unsure how to respond to it.
 Wherever possible, we will share any safeguarding concerns, or an intention to refer a child to Children's Social Care, with parents or carers.
-However, we will not do so where it is felt that to do so could place the child at greater risk of harm or impede a criminal investigation.
+However, we will not do so where it is felt that to do so could place a child at greater risk of harm or impede a criminal investigation.
+If it is necessary for another agency to meet with a child in school, we will always seek to inform parents or carers, unless we are advised not to by that agency.
 On occasions, it may be necessary to consult with the Children and Families Hub and / or Essex Police for advice on when to share information with parents / carers.

-If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, the staff member concerned should press for reconsideration of the case with the designated safeguarding lead.
+If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, all staff understand they should press for re-consideration of the case with the designated safeguarding lead.
+12 | P a g e Author: Jo Barclay, Head of Education Safeguarding and Wellbeing - August 2021 Copyright © Essex County Council 2021